Arxcis/adventofcode2020/day-00-example/README.md

 # day-00-example

-This example-folder sets the precedence, of how the rest of the folders should be laid out.
+This example-folder sets the precedence, for how the rest of the folders should be laid out.

 ## --- Part 1 ---